Skip to main content

 It is the declared policy of this state that there should not be discrimination against workers who are injured in the course and scope of their employment.

-A 132a petition must be filed at the WCAB within one year of the retaliatory act, missing the deadline forfeits the remedy entirely.
+A Labor Code 132a petition must be filed with the WCAB within one year of the discriminatory act.
+The clock starts on the date of the adverse employment action, not the date of the injury.

-Evidence usually combines temporal proximity between the claim and the adverse action, comparator evidence, and any documents showing motive.
+Evidence typically combines temporal proximity between the comp filing and the adverse action, comparator evidence of similarly situated workers, written communications, and any direct employer statements about the claim.

 Injured at work?
 Call (661) 273-1780